cyberbotics/webots-doc/guide/controller-programming.md

 At every step, all the commands before the `wb_robot_step()` statements are executed first and the simulation stops in the middle of the execution of `wb_robot_step()`.
 Webots API functions are executed but they are applied to the simulation world only when processing `wb_robot_step()` request, that is when the controller process communicates with Webots process.
-When the simulation stops the new simulation status have already been computed, the simulation time has been updated and the new sensors values are ready.
+When the simulation stops, the new simulation status has already been computed, the simulation time has been updated and the new sensors values are ready.
 Note that the first step includes the initialization too.
 So all the statements before the second `wb_robot_step()` statement are executed.